gucorpling/gitdox/README.md

-# gitdox
+# GitDox
-GitDOX is an online editor for version controlled XML editing.
+GitDox is an online editor for version controlled XML editing.

 The editor interface is based on [CodeMirror](https://codemirror.net).
 GitHub is used as a remote backend, and SQLite is used for local storage.

-GitDOX is used by [Coptic SCRIPTORIUM](http://copticscriptorium.org/) as an xml editor/transcription tool for Coptic texts.
+GitDox is used by [Coptic SCRIPTORIUM](http://copticscriptorium.org/) as an xml editor/transcription tool for Coptic texts.

 # Installation
 The following instructions assume you are installing on a recent version of